-Tableau If Function
+Tableau If Statement

-Tableau contains three variants of if functions: If, If Else, ElseIf statements.
+Tableau contains three variants of if functions: If, If Else, and ElseIf statements.
 In this article, we will show you how to use these three functions with examples.

 Tableau If Statement Example

-To demonstrate this Tableau If function, we need a Calculated Field.
-To create a calculated field, please navigate to Analysis Tab and select the Create Calculated Field… option, as shown below.
+The If statement returns the result only if the given condition is True; otherwise, it returns nothing.
+To demonstrate this If function, we need a Calculated Field.
+To create a calculated field, please navigate to the Analysis Tab and select the Create Calculated Field… option, as shown below.

 IF(SUM([Profit]) > 0) THEN 'Performing Good'